 Have you ever wondered if you and your partner would benefit from attending therapy?

-That is to say, have you and your partner experienced frequent conflicts or arguments?
+Have you and your partner experienced frequent conflicts or arguments?

-Similarly, do you feel emotionally distant from your partner?
+Do you feel emotionally distant from your partner?

 Have you encountered specific problems in your relationship, such as sexual difficulties, infertility, or infidelity?

 If any of these topics have crossed your mind, therapy might be the right fit for you and your partner.